Skip to main content ↓

 Customer lifetime value (CLV) is the total income a company brings in from a typical customer over the entirety of their time as a customer.
 It includes the value of initial purchases, renewals, upsells, cross-sells, and any other income.

-CLV is important because it shows how much revenue a company can expect to earn over the long term and how much each customer is worth to the business.
+CLV is crucial because it shows how much revenue a company can expect to earn over the long term and how much each customer is worth to the business.
 It can also shine a light on customer fit, customer retention efforts, and more.

 CLV formula: